\\\ Missing Pets

 - Buy good fitting dog collars that can’t be easily pulled over the head (likewise, not too tight, they could throttle your pet).
 This is particularly difficult with puppies as owners tend to buy larger to allow for growth which can be looser.

-- Don’t leave your dog tied up when popping into shops.
+- Don’t leave your dog tied up when popping into shops or in the car unattended.

 - Get your pet spayed or neutered to stop pet urges to run off to find a mate.